craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 Make a Maneuver, then Hide.

-You may only use this feature once per turn.
+You may only use this Feature once per turn.

 ## Sneak Attack
 ###### REQ: 1EXP